diegolopezgrisanti/price-service/README.md

 - **Spring Validation**: Provides support for validation annotations, used for validating input data.
 - **H2 Database**: An embedded, in-memory database useful for local development and testing (runtime scope).
 - **Lombok**: Provides annotations to reduce boilerplate code like getters, setters, and constructors.
-- **Springdoc OpenAPI**: Provides integration with OpenAPI for auto-generating API documentation and Swagger UI.
+- **SpringDoc OpenAPI**: Provides integration with OpenAPI for auto-generating API documentation and Swagger UI.
 - **Spring Boot Test**: Used for testing the application, including unit and integration tests.
 - **JUnit 5**: A popular testing framework used for writing tests in Java.
 - **Mockito**: A framework used for mocking objects in tests.